aterrel/aterrel.github.com/source/_posts/2012-10-08-thoughts-on-the-scipy-conference.markdown

 Matt Davis brought this up on Twitter, but I want to echo it louder.
 There was a discouraging lack of diversity at SciPy.
 I believe there were 100 males to every female and very few minorities.
-When talking to a few people about this, the general view was that there just aren't woman coders around.
+When talking to a few people about this, the general view was that there just aren't women coders around.
 I think this is really wrong, I think that women coders either don't know about SciPy or don't care.